How to Get Involved in Adopt-a-Shelter-Dog Month

 According to the American Human Society for the Prevention of Cruelty to Animals (ASPCA), approximately 6.5 million companion animals enter U.S. animal shelters nationwide every year (3.3 million dogs and 3.2 million cats).
 And even though about 3.2 million shelter animals are adopted annually, 1.5 million shelter animals are euthanized, while the rest await a forever home.

-That’s just part of why it’s so important that a shelter be your first stop if you’re looking for a dog.
+That’s just part of why it’s so important that a shelter is your first stop if you’re looking for a dog.
 With so many pets just waiting for a home, there’s a match waiting to happen.

 What is Adopt-A-Dog Month?